Tax Credits overpayments owed to HMRC are included in an IVA. Once the Arrangement is in place ongoing benefits payments continue as normal.

 What if your Tax Credits Overpayment Debt is in Joint Names?

-Where you both have joint liability but only you start an IVA it will not protect your partner.
+Where you both have joint liability but only you start an IVA this will not protect your partner.
 They will still be liable for the total overpayment debt.
 Deductions will continue to be made from ongoing benefits or they will be pursued for payment in other ways.

 The solution in this senario is very often for you to both start a joint IVA.
 However your partner or spouse could consider using a different debt solution where this is more suitable for them.